 For fixed subarray types, we previously had multiple types (one for each receiving process) and had a zero offset for each sending buffer, ie we simply passed the start of the buffer to each send call.
-In MPIIO, the equivalent is for every process to define an appropriate subarray based on its position in the 2D grid, but to specify a zero displacement in MPI File set view.
+In MPI-IO, the equivalent is for every process to define an appropriate subarray based on its position in the 2D grid, but to specify a zero displacement in MPI_File_set_view.